greatbit/quack/README.md

 The service is built with integration patterns in mind.
 Pluggable architecuture allows to implement custom authentication providers, integrations with tracking and test executing systems.

-Next versions of the service will allow users to analyze test runs, find gaps and bottle necks in their SDL process.

 The usage of the service is free of charge.

-Please note - the system is in active development state.
-Alpha version should be ready by the end of April 2019.

 [More information on Wiki](https://github.com/greatbit/quack/wiki/QuAck)